 BC Parks is committed to protecting the environmental integrity and cultural values of the backcountry.
-Visitors to all backcountry areas in B.C. are expected to follow Leave No Trace wilderness ethics.
+Visitors to all backcountry areas in B.C. are expected to follow Leave No Trace outdoor ethics.

-For detailed information on Leave No Trace wilderness ethics, see our backcountry guide.
+For detailed information on Leave No Trace outdoor ethics, see our backcountry guide.

 Parks and activities

-Some of British Columbia’s world-renowned backcountry areas offer campsites and activities that require reservations.
-Look here for links to detailed information on booking ahead for these campsites and activities.
+Reservations are required at some of BC Parks’ backcountry areas.
+Look here for links to detailed information on booking ahead for these campgrounds and activities.

 The Berg Lake Trail is a world-renowned backcountry hiking route featuring some of the finest scenery in British Columbia.
 The trail is in Mount Robson Park, east of the Cariboo Mountains, near the Alberta border.

 The Berg Lake Trail in Mount Robson Park was severely damaged by extreme weather in 2021.
-All campgrounds on the trail are currently closed.
+All campgrounds on the trail were closed.

-Kinney Lake Campground reopens on June 27, 2023.
+Kinney Lake Campground reopened on June 27, 2023.
 Reservations are now available up to four months before your desired arrival.

 The trail beyond Kinney Lake will be closed for the remainder of 2023.
 See the Berg Lake Trail reservations page for more information.

-Located 70km north of Vancouver, Garibaldi is famous for its extensive hiking trails and breathtaking views.
-Garibaldi has year-round campgrounds, as well as wilderness camping opportunities for those with backcountry experience.
+Located 70 km north of Vancouver, Garibaldi is famous for its extensive hiking trails and breathtaking views.
+Garibaldi has year-round backcountry campgrounds, as well as a Wilderness Camping Area for those with extensive backcountry experience.

-Mount Assiniboine Provincial Park is an unspoiled wilderness on B.C.’s border with Alberta.
+Mount Assiniboine Park is a beautiful, rugged backcountry area on B.C.’s border with Alberta.
 Camping can be reserved at Magog Lake and Og Lake, the park’s core areas.
 There are varied camping options in other parts of the park.

 Reservations are required for most of the campsites in the parks mentioned above.
 Bowron Lake Canoe Circuit accepts some in-person bookings, but reservations are strongly recommended to avoid disappointment.